-2. Start the client.
-For example, go to the

-$\dots \$ and run the following command:
+Start the client.
+For example, go to the ...\samples\advanced\wsrm\bin directory, and run the following command:

-run cxx client persistence.bat
+run_cxx_client_persistence.bat

-You can view the attributes for the WS-RM sequence in the JMX console, as shown in Figure 26.
-The WS-RM sequence name consists of the sequence guid string and a sequence ID.
+3. You can view the attributes for the WS-RM sequence in the JMX console, as shown in Figure 12.
+The WS-RM sequence name consists of the sequence_guid string and a sequence ID.